jacksund/simmate/docs/full_guides/workflows/basic_use.md

 === "python"
     ``` python
-    from simmate.workflows.utilities import get_all_workflow_names
+    from simmate.workflows.utils import get_all_workflow_names

     names = get_all_workflow_names()
     ```

-There are several more tools in `simmate.workflow.utilities` to help explore:
+There are several more tools in `simmate.workflows.utils` to help explore:

 | utility name                 |
 | ---------------------------- |